mmuratarat/mmuratarat.github.io/_pages/faq.md

   TNR = \frac{TN}{TN + FP}
   $$

 * **False Positive Rate (FPR)**: When it is actually negative, how often does the classifier predict positive?
 FPR is equal to the significance level, which is Type I error.
-It is also known as false alarm rate, fall-out or 1 - specificity
+It is also known as false alarm rate, fall-out or 1 - specificity.

   $$
   FPR = \frac{FP}{FP+TN}